Mobile Suit Gundam F91

 Mobile Suit Gundam F91 (機動戦士ガンダム, Kidō Senshi Gandamu Fōmyura Nainti Wan, Mobile Suit Gundam Formula 91) is a 1991 anime film.
-It was Gundam creator Yoshiyuki Tomino's attempt to launch a new Gundam saga, set 30 years after Char's Counterattack.
+It was Gundam creator Yoshiyuki Tomino's attempt to launch a new Gundam saga, set 30 years after Char's Counterattack (1988).
 He re-teamed with character designer Yoshikazu Yasuhiko and mecha designer Kunio Okawara for the occasion.

 The film was first released in Japan on March 16, 1991.

 Plot

-The film is set 30 years after the events of Mobile Suit Gundam: Char's Counterattack and none of the characters that had previously appeared in the series were present in the film.
+The film is set 30 years after the events of Mobile Suit Gundam: Char's Counterattack and features an all-new cast of characters.

-In the year UC 0123 (2123 CE in Gregorian calendar), the military arm of Cosmo Babylonia, the Crossbone Vanguard, attacks the Earth Federation colony Frontier IV.
+In the year UC 0123, the military arm of Cosmo Babylonia, the Crossbone Vanguard, attacks the Earth Federation colony Frontier IV.
 Student mechanic Seabook Arno and his friend Cecily Fairchild are caught in the middle of the fighting as the Federation garrison is quickly overwhelmed.
 Seabook and Cecily lead a group of refugees into the lower levels of the colony, where they meet up with Seabook's father, Leslie.
 As the group boards a lifeboat, Seabook catches sight of Cecily's father, Theo, attempting to abduct her and tries to intervene.
 However, the Crossbone Vanguard arrives and takes Cecily, who is actually Berah Ronah, part of the Ronah family who are the leaders behind Cosmo Babylonia.
 Seabook is forced to retreat to the lifeboat while Leslie stays behind to help a lost child.

-Cecily is taken to meet her real father Carozzo and grandfather Meitzer, who both dream of overthrowing the corrupt Earth Federation and replacing it with a more just aristocracy.
+Cecily is taken to meet her real father, Carozzo, and grandfather, Meitzer, who both dream of overthrowing the corrupt Earth Federation and replacing it with a more just aristocracy.
 Cecily is reluctant to join them, but feels she has no choice.
 Meanwhile, the lifeboat manages to reach the neighboring colony Frontier I, but it is also under attack by the Crossbone Vanguard.
 Seabook's group then comes across the Space Ark, a Federation training ship carrying the inoperative Gundam F91.
 Due to the confusion caused by the Crossbone Vanguard's surprise attack, the Space Ark is run by a barely experienced skeleton crew with no available pilots.
 Pressed into Federation service, Seabook works on repairing the F91 and discovers it was developed by his mother, Monica.
 The crew is able to repair the F91 just in time to repel an assault by the Crossbone Vanguard, forcing them to retreat.